 “Since toddlers and babies cannot express how they’re feeling, this group setting lets us watch them play.
 We base how they’re doing on their demeanor,” said Pistiner, director of the Food Allergy, Advocacy, Education and Prevention Program at MGHfC.
 “We play with them and see how well they can be distracted if there is a potential reaction.”

 Since coming to MGHfC in October 2018, Nicholas has completed food challenges for baked egg, baked milk, peanut and almond – and passed them all.
-He also cautiously tried pecan and walnut at home.
+He also cautiously tried pecan and walnut at home, and recently outgrew his mustard allergy.
 The care team determined that his only remaining tree nut allergies include cashew and pistachio.

 “Early on, I was worried that Nicholas wouldn’t be able to go to birthday parties or social gatherings because his allergies were so severe.
 Even coming into contact with certain foods would cause a reaction on his skin,” said Wardon.
 “This is a big deal for Nicholas now, he can enjoy birthday parties like any other kid, which he has never been able to do before.”